bbuchovecky/bbuchovecky.github.io/_pages/about.md

   - /about.html
 ---

-Iam an assistant research scientist in the Department of Atmospheric Sciences at the University of Washington, working with Prof. Abigail Swann in the [Ecoclimate Lab](https://www.atmos.washington.edu/~aswann/LabWebsitePublic/).
-I a
+I am an assistant research scientist in the Department of Atmospheric Sciences at the University of Washington, working with Prof. Abigail Swann in the [Ecoclimate Lab](https://www.atmos.washington.edu/~aswann/LabWebsitePublic/).